espressif/esp-idf/docs/en/api-reference/peripherals/dac.rst

 Direct Voltage Output (One-shot/Direct Mode)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The DAC channels in the group can convert an 8-bit digital value into the analog when :cpp:func:`dac_oneshot_output_voltage` is called (it can be called in ISR).
-The analog voltage will be kept on the DAC channel until the next conversion starts.
+The analog voltage is kept on the DAC channel until the next conversion starts.
 To start the voltage conversion, the DAC channels need to be enabled first through registering by :cpp:func:`dac_oneshot_new_channel`.

 Continuous Wave Output (Continuous/DMA Mode)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 DAC channels can convert digital data continuously via the DMA.
 There are three ways to write the DAC data:

-    1. Normal writing (synchronous): Data can be transmitted at one time and kept blocked until all the data has been loaded into the DMA buffer, and the voltage will be kept as the last conversion value while no more data is inputted.
+    1. Normal writing (synchronous): Data can be transmitted at one time and kept blocked until all the data has been loaded into the DMA buffer, and the voltage is kept as the last conversion value while no more data is inputted.
 It is usually used to transport a long signal like an audio.
 To convert data continuously, the continuous channel handle need to be allocated by calling :cpp:func:`dac_continuous_new_channels` and the DMA conversion should be enabled by calling :cpp:func:`dac_continuous_enable`.
 Then data can be written by :cpp:func:`dac_continuous_write` synchronously.
 Refer to :example:`peripherals/dac/dac_continuous/dac_audio` for examples.
     2. Cyclical writing: A piece of data can be converted cyclically without blocking, and no more operation is needed after the data are loaded into the DMA buffer.
 But note that the inputted buffer size is limited by the number of descriptors and the DMA buffer size.
 It is usually used to transport short signals that need to be repeated, e.g., a sine wave.
 To achieve cyclical writing, call :cpp:func:`dac_continuous_write_cyclically` after the DAC continuous mode is enabled.
 Refer to :example:`peripherals/dac/dac_continuous/signal_generator` for examples.
     3. Asynchronous writing: Data can be transmitted asynchronously based on the event callback. :cpp:member:`dac_event_callbacks_t::on_convert_done` must be registered to use asynchronous mode.
 Users can get the :cpp:type:`dac_event_data_t` in the callback which contains the DMA buffer address and length, allowing them to load the data into the buffer directly.
 To use the asynchronous writing, call :cpp:func:`dac_continuous_register_event_callback` to register the :cpp:member:`dac_event_callbacks_t::on_convert_done` before enabling, and then :cpp:func:`dac_continuous_start_async_writing` to start the asynchronous writing.
 Note that once the asynchronous writing is started, the callback function will be triggered continuously.
 Call :cpp:func:`dac_continuous_write_asynchronously` to load the data either in a separate task or in the callback directly.
 Refer to :example:`peripherals/dac/dac_continuous/dac_audio` for examples.